neulab/compare-mt/README.md

 There is also other good software for automatic comparison or error analysis of MT systems:

-* **[MT-ComparEval](https://github.com/choko/MT-ComparEval):** Very nice for visualization of individual examples, but not as focused on aggregate analysis as `compare_mt.py`.
-Also has more software dependencies and requires using a web browser, while `compare_mt.py` can be used as a command-line tool.
+* **[MT-ComparEval](https://github.com/choko/MT-ComparEval):** Very nice for visualization of individual examples, but not as focused on aggregate analysis as `compare-mt`.
+Also has more software dependencies and requires using a web browser, while `compare-mt` can be used as a command-line tool.